shahar-cohen/video-switcher-for-museum-art-installation/README.md

 highly customizable.

-Made for an installation at the Bauhaus exhibit in the Israel Museum (picture included)
+Made for an installation at the Bauhaus exhibit in the Israel Museum (see picture above)

 # Instructions:
 1) install opencv package